NorESMhub/NorESM-docs/testing/testing.rst

 Testing that various configurations run to completion and that given variations are bit-for-bit with each other can only take you so far.
-The strongest tool we have for determining that your changes haven't resulted in unexpected changes are baseline comparisons.
-These compare the output from the current version of the code against the output from a previous version to determine if answers have changed at all in the new version.
+Baseline comparisons enable you to determine if your code changes have resulted in unexpected numerical differences.
+Baseline comparisons compare the output from the current version of the code against the output from a previous version to determine if answers have changed at all in the new version.

-Depending on what you have changed, you may expect:
+Depending on the changes you have made, you may expect:

 1. No answer changes, e.g., if you are doing an answer-preserving code refactoring, or adding a new option but not changing anything with